JaizzyIT/GL-workshops/readme.md

 	* [read/write/erase] [line/all/TimeCapsule] [0-511] [<text> (max 4092 symbols)]
 	* Examples: "read line 20", "write line 70 Hello, world!", "erase all",
 	* "erase line 100", "read/write/erase Time Capsule"
-	* INFO: the "read all" command will execute reading of WHOLE chip memory and will take a while
+	* CATION: the "read all" command will execute reading of WHOLE chip memory and will take a while
 	* to terminate any long operation press any key or button on board
 	* to read data from flash memory: press <DOWN> button
 	* to erase whole flash memory: press <CENTER/OK> button
 	* to write Time Capsule to flash memory: press <CENTER/OK> button
 	*
 	* still in developing.
-TODO: make "read" command capable of reading predefined data length.
+TODO: make comments, make "read" command capable of reading predefined data length.
 Create library.

 ## **END**